NightScript370/DS-Image-Discord-Bot/bot application form.md

 To check out the commands, either check out our website (which contains other information, found [here](https://yamamura-bot.tk/)) or use the commands command.

+## Server Experience Points

+Want to have a way to reward your members for being active?
+Want to have a way to have a shop of sorts?
+Yamamura can help you with both.

 ## Customization

 Yamamura allows users to customize the bot in many ways possible.
 From having custom randomized welcome messages and level up messages to enabling server logging (to be used instead of the audit log), the experience can be tweaked to an administrator's liking.
 Use the !conf command to change a configuration.